Diyarbakır

-Diyarbakır (Note: /tr/; Amed; Dîyarbekîr; Տիգրանակերտ, local pronunciation: Dikranagerd; ܐܡܝܕ) is the largest Kurdish-majority city in Turkey.
+Diyarbakır (Note: ديار بكر, Amed, Zaza: Diyarbekir, Assyrian Neo-Aramaic: Amedi or Amedu, Տիգրանակերտ; ܐܡܝܕ.) is the largest Kurdish-majority city in Turkey.
 It is the administrative center of Diyarbakır Province.
+It is considered one of the oldest continually inhabited cities in the world, having been continually inhabited since c.
+8,000 BCE.

 Situated around a high plateau by the banks of the Tigris river on which stands the historic Diyarbakır Fortress, it is the administrative capital of the Diyarbakır Province of southeastern Turkey.
 It is the second-largest city in the Southeastern Anatolia Region.
-As of December 2024, the Metropolitan Province population was 1,833,684 of whom 1,164,940 lived in the built-up (or metro) area made of the 4 urban districts (Bağlar, Kayapınar, Sur and Yenişehir).
+As of December 2024, the Metropolitan Province population was 1,833,684, of whom 1,164,940 lived in the built-up (or metro) area made of the four urban districts (Bağlar, Kayapınar, Sur and Yenişehir).

-Diyarbakır has been a main focal point of the conflict between the Turkish state and various Kurdish separatist groups, and is seen by many Kurds as the de facto capital of Kurdistan.
+Diyarbakır has been a main focal point of the conflict between the Turkish state and various Kurdish separatist groups, and is seen by many Kurds as the informal capital of Kurdistan.
 The city was intended to become the capital of an independent Kurdistan following the 1920 Treaty of Sèvres, but this was disregarded following subsequent political developments.

-On 6 February 2023 Diyarbakır was affected by the twin Turkey-Syria earthquakes, which inflicted some damage on its city walls.
+On 6 February 2023 Diyarbakır was affected by the twin Turkey–Syria earthquakes, which inflicted some damage on its city walls.

 Names and etymology

-The city of Diyarbakır has been known by numerous names throughout its history, reflecting the succession of polities and populations that have controlled it.
-The city's naming conventions are a subject of historical, linguistic, and modern political significance.
 In ancient times the city was known as Amida, a name which could derive from an older Assyrian toponym Amedi.
 The name Āmid was also used in Arabic.
 The name Amit is found in official documents of the Empire of Trebizond from 1358.

 After the Muslim conquests of the 7th century, the city became known as Diyar Bakr (ديار بكر), in reference to the territory of the Banu Bakr tribe, the Diyar Bakr.
 That tribe had already settled in northern Mesopotomia during the pre-Islamic period.
 In the 7th century, during the caliphate of Uthman and under the regional governorship of Mu'awiya, a portion of the tribe was ordered to settle further north in the lands near the city.
 The city was later also known in Turkish as Kara Âmid ("Black Amid"), on account of its black basalt walls.

 In November 1937, Turkish President Atatürk visited the city and after expressing uncertainty on the exact etymology of the city's name, "Diyarbekir", in December of the same year ordered that it be renamed "Diyarbakır", which means "land of copper" in Turkish after the abundant resources of copper around the city.
 This was one of the early examples of the Turkification process of non-Turkish place names, in which non-Turkish (Greek, Kurdish, Armenian, Arabic and other) geographical names were changed to Turkish alternatives.

-The Armenian name of the city is Tigranakert/Dikranagerd (Տիգրանակերտ).
+The Armenian name of the city is Tigranakert/Dikranagerd (Տիգրանակերտ), in reference to the ancient capital of Tigranocerta founded by Tigranes the Great nearby.
 It is known as Amed in Kurdish and in Syriac as ܐܡܝܕ (Āmīd).